kunzeleric/react_Weather/README.md

 ## Weather Now&Then - A Weather Info App!

 I decided to practice my React skills with this Weather API (https://www.weatherapi.com/docs/).
 Seemed like a good idea to train some hooks and props exchanges.
-As I noticed everyone else was doing something really similar to this, I decided to change the layout to look a bit unique and also included the possibility to search for pictures, using the Unsplashed API.
+As I noticed everyone else was doing something really similar to this, I decided to change the layout to look a bit unique and also included the possibility to look at pictures of the searched place using the Unsplashed API.

 <a href="https://weather-react-nowandthen.netlify.app/" target="_blank">Netlify link<a/>